DIHYDROERGOTAMINE MESYLATE- dihydroergotamine mesylate injection, solution

 Dosage

 Your doctor will have told you what dose to use for each migraine attack.
 Should you get another migraine attack in the same day as the attack you treated, you must not treat it with Dihydroergotamine Mesylate Injection, USP unless at least 6 hours have elapsed since your last injection.
-No more than 6 mL of Dihydroergotamine Mesylate Injection, USP should be injected during a one-week period.
+No more than 6 mL of Dihydroergotamine Mesylate Injection, USP should be injected during a 1-week period.
 Dihydroergotamine Mesylate Injection, USP is not intended to be used on a prolonged daily basis.

 Learn what to do in case of an Overdose